alexbrjo/Elite8/src/MolassesASM/README.md

 Molasses Assembler
 ==================
-Assembles Intel 8008 Mnemonics's to machine code.
+Assembles Molasses8080 Mnemonics's to machine code.
 Works using the operation global variable, a semi-FSM and a massive switch statement.